IVC District 321 officials are adjusting the school district’s operating budget to account for a “new fiscal reality.”

 The “fiscal cliff” that has been referred to last year with the federal government’s finances also could affect the school district’s finances.

 IVC District 321 Superintendent Nick Polyak said that if the Democrats and Republicans do not come up with a joint solution, there are expected across the board cuts called for by the sequester, which means for District 321, about 8 percent of its federal funds.

 Additionally, the district has the “potential” to have a lot more people eligible for health insurance under the Affordable Health Care Act.

-Page 3 of 3 - In a district of 300 employees, the result could be hundreds of thousands of dollars to be paid by the district, Polyak said.
+In a district of 300 employees, the result could be hundreds of thousands of dollars to be paid by the district, Polyak said.